semiotic-ai/cadr/README.md

 This is crucial for RL.
 As a result, we actually finialise setting up our agents within this `for` loop so that we can use `numpy.random` or something similar.
 Remember that for all of the variables you defined in `partial_state_update_blocks` before, you'll now need to specify some initial value.
-In addition, you'll want to pass in any constants you may want to use, as well as the agent itself, so that you can access it in your policy function.
 You then execute the normal `cadCAD` workflow to run the simulation for 1 episode.

 ```python